What is a VPN?

 Importance of Using a No-Log VPN Connection

 PrivadoVPN is a "no-log" virtual private network.
 This means that we don't keep records of your online activity, so it can never be traced back to you.
-We base our free VPN in Switzerland, which has the best consumer privacy laws in the world, so that even if an ISP or government agency tries to access your data, we can keep your information private and safe.
+We base our free VPN outside of the Five Eyes jurisdictions, subject to the best consumer privacy laws in the world, so that even if an ISP or government agency tries to access your data, we can keep your information private and safe.

 Get PrivadoVPN